How do hackers hack a bank account and how to protect themselves?

 Do you know how to hack the SIM Swapping ?
 With it, hackers can access your bank account without having to enter your phone due to SMS authentication.
 This is a SIM card swap.

 In most cases, mobile networks ask questions to confirm that the person requesting the transfer is who they say they are.
-This is why scammers usually collect your personal information before making a SIM card exchange.
+This is why scammers usually collect your personal information before carrying out a SIM card exchange.

 Be aware, however, that there are still network providers that perform lax controls on SIM transfers, making it easy for hackers to pull off this trick.